 - Significant results were found only when data across six companies were pooled.
 Thus, individual companies may have difficulty analyzing their own patterns in a meaningful way.

 - Statistical methods and names of actual companies included in the study are not readily available to the public, so it is hard to gauge applicability to an individual business.
+Check out for more business tips.

 What is the take-home message of this scientific undertaking?
 Call immediately.